 Mauricio Pochettino has gone his entire career as a manager without a trophy.
-But now, he will have the opportunity to claim silverware in just his third fixture as manager of Paris Saint-Germain.
+But now, he will have an opportunity to claim silverware in just his third fixture as manager of Paris Saint-Germain.

 Since PSG won Ligue 1 and the Coupe de France tournament last season, the side clinched a spot in the 2020 Trophee des Champions final and will be facing Olympique de Marseille today.